 Rural India Livelihoods Project

-Launched in 2011, the National Rural Livelihoods Mission (NRLM) aims to link the rural poor in India to sustainable livelihood opportunities and financial services.
-In collaboration with the Ministry of Rural Development and the Bill & Melinda Gates Foundation, 3ie is working to generate rigorous evidence on the impacts of this large-scale program on livelihood promotion and social mobilization.
+Launched in 2011, the Deendayal Antyodaya Yojana-National Rural Livelihoods Mission (DAY-NRLM) aims to link the rural poor in India to sustainable livelihood opportunities and financial services.
+In collaboration with the Ministry of Rural Development, Bill & Melinda Gates Foundation and World Bank, 3ie in partnership with Vrutti Livelihood Impact Partners (Vrutti) and Catalyst Management Services (CMS), has been generating rigorous evidence since 2019 on the impacts of this large-scale program on livelihood promotion and social mobilization.
+In the second phase beginning in late 2022, we’re evaluating the overall program and focusing on its impact on women’s income and assets and on their control over income.

 Financial access and women's role in household decisions: Empirical evidence from India's National Rural Livelihoods project